notbobutah/Spotlight-IoT/README.md

 visit localhost:80 to view the diagram editor.

 ### Kubernetes
 The project contains a kubernetes directory filled with resource descriptor files that create a deployment in a configured Kubernetes environment, the development effort used minikube as the local kubernetes.
-In the directory there is a deploy.sh script that calls kubectl to deploy the resources files and expose the ports.
+In the directory there is a deploy.sh script that calls kubectl to deploy the resources files and configure the cluster.

 ```
 ./deploy.sh